Confused about the $1,390 IRS relief payment in 2025? Here’s the truth about who qualifies, when payments arrive, and how to avoid scams.

 How Much You Could Get

-- Social Security, SSI, and SSDI recipients → automatically qualify for $1,390, no extra steps needed
+- Social Security, SSI, SSDI recipients: Automatically qualify for $1,390

-If you filed your 2024 taxes and your direct deposit info is on record, you don’t need to do anything.
-The payment will show up directly in your bank account once the IRS processes it.
+If you filed your 2024 taxes and your direct deposit information is on record, you typically don’t need to do anything.
+The payment will be processed automatically.

 When to Expect the Payment